Join Us

 Materials and Resources

-The range of green and sustainable properties of gypsum board and panels contribute to better life-cycle performance and healthier indoor environments.
+Gypsum boards and panels have green and sustainable properties contributing to better life-cycle performance and healthier indoor environments.

 Indoor Environmental Quality

-Overall, gypsum boards, panels, and related products have a long and proven history of contributing to green and sustainable construction that can be readily documented.
+Overall, gypsum boards, panels, and related products have a proven history of contributing to green and sustainable construction.

 Conclusion

-Gypsum products have evolved to include a full array of standard and high-performance offerings.
-Building from the long history of use as both a natural or synthetic material, it has become an integral part of most residential construction in North America.
-By selecting products with the multi-attribute performance capabilities presented, design objectives can be met, construction can be enhanced, green building objectives can be achieved, budgets can be controlled, and the quality of life for people who reside in these buildings can improve.
+Gypsum products have evolved into a diverse range of standard and high-performance options, enhancing residential construction in North America.
+By selecting products that offer multidimensional performance, design goals can be met, construction can be improved, green building objectives can be achieved, budgets can be controlled, and the quality of life for building occupants can be enhanced.

 Peter J. Arsenault, FAIA, NCARB, LEED AP, is a nationally known architect, consultant, continuing education presenter, and prolific author advancing building performance through better design. www.pjaarch.com, www.linkedin.com/in/pjaarch